BenGravell/optra-bicycle/README.md

 Optimization of trajectories for bicycle systems.

-The approach is to use RRT + iLQR.
+The approach is to use and ego motion sampling tree + iLQR.

-Rapidly exploring random tree (RRT) provides a strong initial guess at a good path to the goal that avoids obstacles.
+Ego motion sampling tree provides a strong initial guess at a good path to the goal that avoids obstacles.

 Iterative Linear Quadratic Regulator (iLQR) optimizes the trajectory.

-The optimized trajectory is fed into the RRT to warm-start it and re-use computations from previous iterations.
+The optimized trajectory is fed into the tree to warm-start it and re-use computations from previous iterations.

-The RRT and iLQR work together to provide rapid replanning and iterative optimization.
+The tree and iLQR work together to provide rapid replanning and iterative optimization.

 This planner runs extremely quickly, at rates as fast as 50 Hz.